Legal Foundations of Liens in Massachusetts

 How Do Liens Affect Property Sales?

-Liens on Massachusetts residential property can make sales difficult.
-A lien is an encumbrance that can cause conflicts, delay, or impede sales.
-This is according to basic Massachusetts property law.
-Buyers and sellers need to understand what happens to liens when property changes hands.
+Liens on Massachusetts residential property complicate sales.
+At its core a lien is an encumbrance, one that can spark conflicts, drag out timelines, or block a sale outright under basic Massachusetts property law.
+Buyers and sellers both need to know what happens to liens when property changes hands.

 What Happens if a Property Has an Outstanding Lien?

-In Massachusetts, if there is a lien on a property, you will have to go through the judgment lien process.
-Such liens will show up on a Massachusetts property title search, and you’ll need to work to get the lien lifted from the residence.
-The lien discharge process is important to clear the property’s title.
+A lien on a Massachusetts property means working through the judgment lien process.
+These liens show up on a Massachusetts property title search, and getting the lien lifted from the residence takes real effort.
+What clears the property’s title is the lien discharge process.

 Can Homeowners Sell with an Active Lien?

-When selling, homeowners with active liens must consider Massachusetts fundamental property law and house lien regulations.
-Selling a property in Massachusetts with a lien is possible, but requires addressing it by paying it off or negotiating with lienholders.
+Homeowners with active liens who want to sell have Massachusetts fundamental property law and house lien regulations to consider.
+Selling a property in Massachusetts with a lien attached is doable.
+You just handle the lien first, by paying it off or negotiating with lienholders.

 Implications for Mortgages and Refinancing